ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/wireless.md

 ## Wireless Access Points

-**Site** shows the name of the site where access point is located.
+**Site** shows the name of the site where the access point is located.

 **Controller** shows the name of the controller where the AP was found to be connected to.

 **AP Name** shows the host name of the Wireless Access Point.

-**AP Port** is the name of the interface on the Wireless Access Point which is used to connect to the wired network infrastructure.
+**AP Port** is the name of the interface on the Wireless Access Point used to connect to the wired network infrastructure.

 **Switch Hostname** is the name of an edge wired device an AP is connected to.